8 Understandable Reasons Why I Can’t Write Daily

-“Write when you can, if you’re in the mood and not too busy, during those sparse times when all your laundry is done and you had a snack and you’re not bleeding and you already called your mom to catch up for an hour and then had her pass off the phone to your dad for five minutes and after all that you still don’t have a migraine.”
+“Write when you can, if you’re in the mood and not too busy, during those sparse times when all your laundry is done and you had a snack and you’re not bleeding and you already called your mom to catch up for an hour and then had her pass off the phone to your dad for 30 seconds and after all that you still don’t have a migraine.”

 But I can’t seem to find that article.
 I think this will have to be that article for you and me and all of us because sometimes you can’t write daily.
 Sometimes you’re armpits deep in any number of more urgent tasks.
 Here are some completely valid reasons why I can’t write every day, and maybe why you can’t either:

 I spilled/broke/destroyed something and I need to clean it up

 This can really throw off my day.
 One time, I simply opened the fridge door for a late night snack and when I closed it, a full bottle of wine fell from the Heavens, or more specifically, the top of the fridge where I guess it shouldn’t have been.
 It hit the marble countertop and smashed into billions of boozy little daggers.
 I spent the better part of the next six months cleaning this mess.
 Even on the 20th vacuuming I’d still hear that prickly rattle of glass shards being sucked up.
 And that was just one incident.
 I create a mess of this magnitude once a week.
 I’m sure you do, too.

 Right now, it’s faint.
 But there’s no telling which way this thing could go.
 When this happens, I find it best to turn off the lights and lie in bed.
 During this time, I might slip into a deep but slightly headachy slumber, not waking until a day or two later, and I think that’s fine.
 I’m not one to question my body’s needs.